About The Department

 The PSGSA provides funds for travel to academic conferences.
 The total budget allotment for each year, as well as the number of students traveling to conferences determines the amount individuals may be reimbursed.
 Students presenting papers are given first priority in the reimbursement process, however, all graduate students are eligible for some reimbursement of expenses.
 Students must complete the following forms for reimbursment:

 Step 1.
-Political Science Department requires the CAS Preauthorization Travel Form to be completed a month before the travel date.
+Political Science Department requires the CAS Preauthorization Travel Form and the Political Science Funding Request Form to be completed a month before the travel date.

 Step 2.
 For PSGSA & Graduate School travel funds complete the Graduate School Travel Form